What food Chinese really eat in China? Here are

-For traditional Chinese food breakfast, we can have rice congee, bean congee, bean curd, soy milk or noodle soups, plus some wheaten food (flour-made food), such as steamed buns, dumplings, fried dough sticks or flat bread.
+For traditional Chinese food breakfast, we can have rice congee (rice porridge), bean congee, bean curd, soy milk or noodle soups, plus some wheaten food (flour-made food), such as steamed buns, dumplings, fried dough sticks or flat bread.

-My favourite breakfast in summer is the combination of rice congee and fried dough sticks.
+My favorite breakfast in summer is the combination of rice congee and fried dough sticks.

-I guess this links to my childhood memory, when I was given a bowl of sweet rice congee and one fried dough stick.
-One spoon congee, followed by one bite of fried stick, you can even hear the cracking sound from the crispy stick before it gets melted by the soft rice.
+I guess this links to my childhood memory, when I was given a bowl of sweet rice congee and one fried dough stick, Chinese called You Tiao.
+One spoon congee, followed by one bite of fried dough stick, you can even hear the cracking sound from the crispy stick before it gets melted by the soft rice.
 Yummy :)

 In my home, my parents usually cook rice congee with corns and beans using the pressure cooker, which takes about 15 to 20 minutes till the rice is completely softened.